 You can capitalise on this anomaly by going long a basket of small cap stocks and simultaneously shorting a basket of large cap stocks during the month of January.

 This can be achieved with E-Mini futures or ETFs.
-You may want to initiate the trade at the end of December as the effect seem to gets earlier and earlier each year.
+You may want to initiate the trade at the end of December as the effect seem to gets earlier each year.

 2. Day Of The Week Effect

-The day of the week effect is also known as the Monday effect or the weekend effect and it describes the tendency for stocks to perform worse on Mondays than other days of the week, particularly Fridays.
+The day of the week effect is also known as the Monday effect or weekend effect.
+It describes the tendency for stocks to perform worse on Mondays than other days of the week, particularly Fridays.

-This anomaly has been described in several academic studies and analysed across different international markets but it’s one of those anomalies that seems hard to rationalise.
+This anomaly has been described in several academic studies.
+It has been analysed across different international markets and it’s one of those anomalies that seems hard to rationalise.

-One possible explanation is that investors become more optimistic as the weekend approaches and are more pessimistic on Mondays.
-However, this could also be a case of HARKing (hypothesising after results are known) which should be avoided.
+One explanation is that investors become more optimistic as the weekend approaches and more pessimistic on Mondays.
+However, this could also be a case of HARKing (hypothesising after results are known).